 The following post provides an analysis of the national and regional repossession data obtained.
 This follows on from our analysis of London’s waiting times, as the second piece in a series of articles focusing on the process of landlords seeking possession.

-The latest quarterly data from the Ministry of Justice (MoJ) indicates that waiting times from repossession claim to bailiff enforcement took a national mean and median average of 22.6 and 16.6 weeks, respectively.
+The latest quarterly data from the Ministry of Justice (MoJ) indicates that waiting times from initial repossession claim made by landlords to the courts, to a bailiff enforcing the repossession of said property, took a national mean and median average of 22.6 and 16.6 weeks, respectively.

 RLA research shows that 96.8% of grounds-based repossession claims include rent arrears as a cited reason, proportions of these claims include other common factors such as anti-social behaviour and damage to property.
 Considering the average monthly rent in England is £700, a wait of between four and six months for the repossession of property is a significant financial strain on landlords.